Mecha Break: Gameplay

-The game's soundtrack includes notable composer Hiroyuki Sawano, who has previously featured in other mecha works such as Aldnoah.Zero.
+The game's soundtrack includes composer Hiroyuki Sawano, who has previously featured in other mecha works such as Aldnoah.Zero.

 The open beta for Mecha Break launched in February 2025 and reached over 300,000 concurrent players on Steam.
 This milestone briefly allowed the game to surpass Marvel Rivals in player count.

 Reception

 On Metacritic, Mecha Break received mixed reviews for Windows and positive reviews for Xbox Series X/S.